How Do I Find An ADHD Therapist Near Me?

 • Substance use disorder.
 Some research suggests that people with ADHD might be at higher risk of developing substance use disorder.

-How therapy for ADHD can help
+How ADHD therapy can help

 ADHD is considered to be a life-long form of neurodivergence that can’t be “cured,” but there are treatment options available that may help a person cope with their symptoms in a healthy way.
 In addition to lifestyle changes and, in some cases, medication, certain types of therapy for ADHD may be recommended.
 Therapy can help an individual build skills to help them succeed in school, work, and relationships.
 Common types of therapy recommended for individuals with this condition include cognitive behavioral therapy (CBT), mindfulness-based cognitive therapy, and dialectical behavioral therapy, among others.